-Listing accomplishments on your resume can get you more job interviews, but there’s a right and wrong way to do it.
+Listing accomplishments on your resume can get you more job interviews and get you hired faster.

 When you don’t have any full-time work experience yet, your academic work is your experience, so it’s important to show details beyond the name of your university and the degree you earned!
 Share more detail and you’ll stand out from other students and entry-level candidates.